Purdue Pharma Reaches Tentative Deal To Settle Thousands Of Opioid Lawsuits

 "The scope and scale of the pain, death and destruction that Purdue and the Sacklers have caused far exceeds anything that has been offered thus far," Tong said.
 "Connecticut's focus is on the victims and their families, and holding Purdue and the Sacklers accountable for the crisis they have caused."

-Yost of Ohio acknowledge that there is a camp of discontent attorneys general who may never be satisfied with the settlement.
+Yost of Ohio acknowledge that there is a camp of discontented attorneys general who may never be satisfied with the settlement.

 "There's a proposal that a lot of folks have signed on to.
 I don't think we have critical mass," Yost said.
 "But we're working on it."